cqerl/cqerl/README.md

 the query is considered *reusable*.
 This means that the first time this query will be performed, CQErl will ask the connected Cassandra node to prepare the query, after which, internally, a query ID will be used instead of the query statement when executing it.
 That particular cassandra node will hold on to the prepared query on its side and subsequent queries *that use exactly the same statement* [will be performed faster and with less network traffic][7].

-CQErl can tell which query has been previously prepared on which node by keeping a local cache, so all of this happens correctly and transparently.
+CQErl can tell which query has been previously prepared on which node by keeping a local cache, so this happens transparently.
+Note that prepared queries are stored per-connection, so each client process will need to prepare its own copy of any given query (though this also occurs transparently).

 ##### Data types